 The project was so sizable for Owens and her company, they had to rent a semi-trailer to haul the set to the performance hall.
 They were probably the only midsize North Texas troupe that could pull off such a feat.
-But staging a show in the Arts District was a deliberate gesture: The Undermain could now stand alongside the biggest of the big boys, the Dallas Theater Center and the Dallas Opera.
+But staging a show in the Arts District was a deliberate gesture: The Undermain now stood alongside the city’s most important artistic assets, the biggest of the big boys, the Dallas Theater Center, the Dallas Symphony and the Dallas Opera.

 Owens is survived by DuBose, her sister Kimberly and her brother Carl Robert Owens.

 Gin and Tonics: Raphael Parry on how he and Katherine Owens first operated the Undermain Theatre as a two-person company:

 Rat Runs: Raphael Parry on how the Undermain ensemble worked in its early years: